Octasol/octasol/CONTRIBUTING.md

 1. Pull Request Review
     * One or more maintainers will review the changes and may request modifications.
 After approval, your PR will be merged into the main codebase.

-    > **Note**
+> [!NOTE]
-    > Respond to feedback: If changes are requested by maintainer, commit those changes to the same branch.
+> Respond to feedback: If the maintainer requests changes, commit those changes to the same branch.
 Push the updated code, and GitHub will automatically update your PR.
 > Approval: Once the changes are satisfactory, the reviewer will approve the PR.

+<p>&nbsp;</p>

-## ✏️ Code Guidelines
+## Code Guidelines

 * Use Consistent Naming Conventions
 * Use camelCase for variables and function names (e.g., myVariable, calculateTotal)